 Rent prices have increased in Memphis over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 5 of the Memphis suburbs increased last month.
 On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent decreased in Collierville, TN, Southaven, MS, Germantown, TN, Robinsonville, MS.
+Rent increased in Cordova, TN, Collierville, TN, Southaven, MS, Germantown, TN, Robinsonville, MS .

 1 suburb is currently priced lower than the city of Memphis.

 Rent growth in Memphis over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Memphis average rent prices appear to be relatively affordable for local residents.

 The price for a Memphis one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.

 You can view the full rundown of Rentable's July 2021 National Apartment Report and data set here.

 For more information about Memphis and surrounding area rent prices, take a look at the complete data set below.